mponce0/covid19.analytics/README.md

   - for the other categories, "Deaths"/"Recovered"/"Active", the percentage of a given category is computed as the ratio between the number of cases in the corresponding category divided by the "Confirmed" number of cases, i.e. a *relative percentage* with respect to the number of confirmed infected cases in the given region

 * For "Time Series" data:
- - it will show the *delta* (change or variation) in the last day, and when possible will also display the percentage of "Recovered" and "Deaths" with respect to the "Confirmed" number of cases
+ - it will show the *delta* (change or variation) in the last day, daily changes day before that (t-2), three days ago (t-3), a week ago (t-7), two weeks ago (t-14) and a month ago (t-30)
+ - when possible, it will also display the percentage of "Recovered" and "Deaths" with respect to the "Confirmed" number of cases
  - The column "GlobalPerc" is computed as the ratio between the number of cases for a given country over the total of cases reported
  - The *"Global Perc.
 Average (SD: standard deviation)"* is computed as the average (standard deviation) of the number of cases among all the records in the data
  - The *"Global Perc.
 Average (SD: standard deviation) in top X"* is computed as the average (standard deviation) of the number of cases among the top *X* records